learn-co-curriculum/phase-1-youre-an-eventing-expert/README.md

 - ☑ Recognizing JavaScript events
 - Communicating with the server

-Now you've conquered this section, you've learned all the fundamentals of the second pillar, recognizing JavaScript events.
+Now that you've conquered this section, you've learned all the fundamentals of the second pillar, recognizing JavaScript events.
 You used JavaScript events to invoke actions, created JavaScript functions and implemented event listeners.

 ## Next Step